|The Public Paperfolding History Project

 'The Origamian' of Summer 1969 contains a letter from Robert Harbin which explained that Yoshizawa had complained that about the inclusion of three designs in his 1963 book, 'Secrets of Origami'.

 The August 1970 edition of Reader's Digest, p196 on, contained an article written by Leland Stowe, titled 'Paper Magic of Origami' which included information about Yoshizawa and his creations.
 According to JGOM this article was translated into 13 languages and distributed around the world.
-I have not been able to locate a copy of this article.

 According to the biographical information in 'Origami Museum 1' (see entry for 1987) 'He received the Mobil Children's culture Award in 1971'.